jjacquet/FunFacts/README.md

 You this is a slight example of how I would run it in CI:

 1. Open the terminal and pass the inline command:
-⋅⋅* this clean the dervived data and builds an artifact .app that only has to be built once.
+  This cleans the dervived data and builds an artifact *.app* that only has to be built once.
 `xcodebuild build-for-testing clean build -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1' -only-testing:FunFactTest`

-2.
+2. Now pass the follwing command to run the test target without recompiling This uses the prebuilt testing artifact for subsquent testing on local or slaved machines and also provides granular control over seperate testing targets
-⋅⋅* this uses the prebuilt testing artifact for subsquent testing on local or slaved machines `xcodebuild test-without-building -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1' -only-testing:FunFactTest`
+`xcodebuild test-without-building -project FunFacts.xcodeproj/ -scheme FunFacts -destination 'platform=iOS Simulator,name=iPhone 7,OS=10.1' -only-testing:FunFactTest`

 All test are autonomous and can be executed in random order.